E. D. Hirsch: Reviews of Hirsch's work

 A 1999 Baltimore Sun article said Hirsch's system had succeeded in "producing educated children" but ignited an "education controversy" which has been "very good for [Hirsch's] business".
 Hirsch said that he specifically designed a curriculum that would "place all children on common ground, sharing a common body of knowledge.
 That's one way to secure civil rights."

-Sol Stern, a senior fellow at the Manhattan Institute who has written extensively on education reform, described Hirsch's "curriculum for democracy" in 2009, as "content-rich pedagogy" that makes better citizens and smarter kids.
+Sol Stern, a senior fellow at the Manhattan Institute who has written extensively on education reform, described Hirsch's "curriculum for democracy" in 2009 as "content-rich pedagogy" that makes better citizens and smarter kids.
 Stern said in 2013 that Hirsch was "the most important education reformer of the past half-century."
 Stern said that William Bennett, a prominent conservative who served as Chair of the National Endowment for the Humanities and later US Secretary of Education, was an early proponent of Hirsch's views.

 The Core Knowledge Foundation self-describes itself as non-partisan.
-Hirsch himself is an avowed Democrat who has described himself as "practically a socialist" In his 2010 article in the Claremont Review of Books, Terrence O. Moore cited Hirsch, who self-described as a "political liberal" had been "forced to become an educational conservative".
+Hirsch himself is an avowed Democrat who has described himself as "practically a socialist".
+In his 2010 article in the Claremont Review of Books, Terrence O. Moore cited Hirsch, who self-described as a "political liberal" had been "forced to become an educational conservative".
 Moore said that Hirsch's Left was the "Old Left".
-In The Making of Americans (2010), Hirsch said that, he was a "political liberal" who was "forced to become an educational conservative" after he had "recognized the relative inertness and stability of the shared background knowledge students need to master reading and writing."
+In The Making of Americans (2010), Hirsch said that he was a "political liberal" who was "forced to become an educational conservative" after he had "recognized the relative inertness and stability of the shared background knowledge students need to master reading and writing."
 He said that the "democratic goal of high universal literacy would require schools to practice a large measure of educational traditionalism".

-In his 2009 article, published online by Grove City College's Institute for Faith and Freedom by education and history teacher, Jason R. Edwards, said that Hirsch has been criticized by the political left for being an "elitist" whose theories could result in a "rejection of toleration, pluralism, and relativism".
+In his 2009 article, published online by Grove City College's Institute for Faith and Freedom, by education and history teacher, Jason R. Edwards, said that Hirsch has been criticized by the political left for being an "elitist" whose theories could result in a "rejection of toleration, pluralism, and relativism".
 On the political right, Hirsch has been accused of being "totalitarian, for his idea lends itself to turning over curriculum selection to federal authorities and thereby eliminating the time-honored American tradition of locally controlled schools".

-Harvard University professor Howard Gardner, who is best known for his theory of multiple intelligences, has been a long-time critic of Hirsch.
+Harvard University professor Howard Gardner, best known for his theory of multiple intelligences, is a long-time critic of Hirsch.
 Gardner described one of his own books, The Disciplined Mind (1999), as part of a "sustained dialectic" with E.D.
 Hirsch, and criticized Hirsch's curriculum as "at best superficial and at worst anti-intellectual".
 In 2007, Gardner accused Hirsch of having "swallowed a neoconservative caricature of contemporary American education".